giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-21-geneticsharp-in-the-wild-context-sensitive-code-completion.md

 ---
 I decided to start a [series of posts](/tags/geneticsharp-in-the-wild/) about some outstanding scientific papers and projects using [GeneticSharp](https://github.com/giacomelli/GeneticSharp).

-For this second post the choose one is the `Context-Sensitive Code
+For this second post the chosen one is the `Context-Sensitive Code
 Completion: Improving Predictions with Genetic Algorithms`.

 ## Introduction